int128/kauthproxy/README.md

 # kauthproxy [![CircleCI](https://circleci.com/gh/int128/kauthproxy.svg?style=shield)](https://circleci.com/gh/int128/kauthproxy)

-This is a kubectl plugin of authentication proxy to a pod on Kubernetes.
+This is a kubectl plugin to forward a local port to a pod or service via authentication proxy.
-It consists from the reverse proxy and port forwarder.
+It gets a token from the credential plugin (e.g. [aws-iam-authenticator](https://github.com/kubernetes-sigs/aws-iam-authenticator) or [kubelogin](https://github.com/int128/kubelogin)) and forwards requests to a pod or service with `Authorization: Bearer token` header.

 **Status**: alpha and not for production.